prob140/prob140.github.io/_staffers/richard.md

 photo: richard.jpg
 ---

 Hi!
-I'm a senior studying CS & Stats.
+I'm a junior studying CS & Stats.
 Some activities I enjoy include badminton, basketball, and chess.
 140 has been my favorite class in Berkeley, and I hope it will be yours too!